mnk400/mnk400.github.io/MIGRATION.md

   - **Hero card** — local hero image cover-fit at 1200×630, dark left-→-right gradient overlay, white title + translucent subtitle.
 - External hero URLs (e.g. gulp's GitHub raw heroImage) are intentionally skipped — page falls back to plain card.
 Move heroes to `assets/` if a card is wanted.
 - 48 cards generated on a clean build (~2.5s integration runtime).
-- Replace the Ruby generator step in the GH Actions workflow at cutover (Phase 10) — master still builds Jekyll until then, so leaving `scripts/generate_previews.rb` + the apt-get/ruby setup steps untouched.
+- Replace the Ruby generator step in the GH Actions workflow at cutover (Phase 10) — master still builds Jekyll, so the workflow there still needs the apt-get/ruby setup.
+The Ruby generator itself (`scripts/generate_previews.rb`) was deleted in Phase 8 since it's dead on the astro branch.

 **Done criteria:** preview images generate at build time ✓; sitemap correct ✓; redirects round-trip ✓.